 A minimum paid-up capital of IDR 1 billion is mandatory and must be submitted during the company registration to the OJK.
 In addition, there is another minimum paid-in capital of IDR 2.5 billion during the process of licensing.

-The proof of a capital deposit is required during the permit application to OJK.
+Proof of a capital deposit is required during the permit application to OJK.
 When the licensing is not completed, companies are not allowed to take out the capital for any company’s operations purposes.

 Once your company is registered, the next process is the permit application.
 OJK allows a maximum deadline of 12 months to apply for the permit once the registration process is done.
 If companies fail to do so, their registration certificate will become invalid, and they will have to do the registration all over again.